deanishe/alfred-fixum/README.md

 ### Alfred commands ###

 - `fixnum` — Show available actions
+    - **A newer version of Fixum is available** — Shown if an update for Fixum is available.
     - **Dry Run** — Analyse installed workflows, but don't change anything
     - **View Log File** — See what the workflow would change/has changed
     - **Edit Blacklist** — Change the list of bundle IDs that should not be updated (e.g. your own workflows)